Policies for Room Use

 - The patron is responsible for the key at all times during the check out period and is liable for any damage incurred during that time.

 - If equipment or room is damaged, the patron will be fined based on the amount of damage, a hold will be placed on their account with the Office of the University Registrar and the patron will lose all checkout privileges until the fine is paid.

 - Transcripts will be held until the fee is paid.

-- Rooms 112, 232, and 249* are kept available for library instruction throughout the months of September and October in the fall, and February and March in the spring.
-Because instructional sessions have first priority, we reserve the right to cancel non-instruction bookings up to a week in advance during these four months, reservations for purposes other than library instruction will be accepted on a case-by-case basis, and may be subject to change or cancellation.
+- Rooms 112, 232, and 249 are kept available for library instruction throughout the months of September and October in the fall, and February and March in the spring.
+Because instructional sessions have first priority, we reserve the right to cancel non-instruction bookings up to a week in advance during these four months.

-- The labs are for library and information literacy instruction, as well as public labs for our library users, and cannot be scheduled for regular university classes.
+- The labs are for library and information literacy instruction, as well as public labs for our library users, and cannot be scheduled for semester long instruction.

 Condition of Room

 - The rooms are to be left neat and clean.

 - Return all seating to original configuration.